jordan-elias/phase-machine/README.md

 ## Technical notes

-- Web Audio API — no server, no dependencies
+- Web Audio API: no server, no dependencies
 - Two `AudioBufferSource` nodes with independent `playbackRate` values
 - Sync hold: captures approximate current position of both sources using `AudioContext.currentTime`, stops and restarts both from those positions at rate 1.0, then restores drift on release
 - Position tracking is approximate (derived from elapsed time × rate) because Web Audio's `AudioBufferSourceNode` does not expose a readable playback position